 Megan Weis, the host of the CFO Weekly podcast is here this week to share with all of us her 2021 predictions.
 Where she sees the industry going in the new year, why it’s going there, and what we can do to prepare for this change in accounting today.

 If there’s one thing we can all agree on, it’s that we can't wait to see what the future will bring after the New Year.
 Megan gives us her top predictions of the state of accounting starting with what's changed for the better.

 Remote Work is Here to Stay

 A recent Stanford University study showed that 42% of the U.S. labor force is now working from home full time, and of that number, 98% would like for it to remain that way.
 So this isn’t a trend that is going to go anywhere.

 While Zoom meetings won’t ever take the place of face-to-face work, there are obviously a number of benefits to remote work in the long term for large or small businesses, and accounting firms alike.
 Business expenses are lowered because you’re spending less money on things like real estate.
 There’s a bigger applicant pool because geography is no longer a restricting factor in applying for a job.
 There’s better disaster preparedness, as well as improved employee satisfaction & retention.

 “I think companies have been trending toward a work-from-home environment for probably the past two decades, and this pandemic has accelerated that by at least a decade," Weis said.

 We'll See Continued Cloud Migration

 Focused on moving data to the cloud.
 You aren't alone.
-And, according to Weis, you certainly won't be the last to make this critical shift either.
+And, according to Weis, you certainly won't be the last to make this critical shift to cloud based either.